by Randall CraigFiled in: Blog, Career Planning, Make It Happen TipsheetTagged as: Digital Strategy, Relationships, Sales

 What is the common thread between each of these pro-active prospecting strategies?
 Each one aims to transform an online relationship to a real world one.
 Whether you are looking to close a deal or get a new job, most people will not commit without spending real time together.

-This Week’s Action Plan: If you’ve already made the investment in a Social Media profile, and you’ve made the investment in learning how Social Media works, it’s now time to get a return on this investment.
+If you’ve already made the investment with your online profile, and you’ve made the investment in learning how it works, it’s now time to get a return on this investment.
 This week, leave the passive world behind, and execute at least one of these active prospecting strategies.

-Marketing insight: The Relationship Curve suggests that a sale is not made without first moving through awareness, preference, then trial.
-These prospecting strategies are all designed to move people from one stage, into another.
+Marketing insight: The Trust Curve suggests that a sale is not made without first moving through awareness, preference, then trial.
+These prospecting strategies are all designed to move people from one stage, into the next.